ero646545/IO_Gaussian_Cube_file_blender/README.md

 # IO_Gaussian_Cube_file_blender
 **Addon to import Gaussian Cube File, For Blender 3.0-4.0+ (written in Blender 3.5).**

+Edit 2024: Fixed VDB loading error: "°" was not supported by the system anymore...

 _Written by René Meng for a 3 month internship about scientific visualisation with Matthieu Salanne at the Institute of Computing and Data Sciences(ISCD) at Sorbonne University._

 (If OpenVDB is active this addon export VDB file to ./*_vdb_cache directory)